msfernan/Dusk/README.md

 # Dusk
-Pathtracer based off Peter Shirley
+Pathtracer based off that of Peter Shirley's http://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf